Boulevard/transporter/README.md

 }): Server;
 ```

-Creates a server that can manage client connections and route incoming requests to the correct service.
+Creates a server that can manage client sessions and route incoming requests to the correct service.
 Transporter is connection-oriented and transport agnostic.
-However, it requires a duplex transport layer to support observables and callback arguments.
+However, a duplex transport is required to support observables and callback arguments.

 The scheme is similar to custom URL schemes on iOS and Android.
 The scheme acts as a namespace.
-It is used to disambiguate multiple servers running in the same host.
+It is used to disambiguate multiple servers running on the same host.

 #### `createService`